anuragtb/pdfcpu/encrypt/encryptPDF.md

 <br>

 Encrypt `test.pdf` and write the encrypted output file to `test_enc.pdf`.
-Use RC4 with a 128-bit key and set all permissions to true.
+Use RC4 with a 128-bit key and set all permissions for full access.
 Set the user password to `upw` which will be needed to open `test_enc.pdf`.

 ```sh